 Websites inevitably have problems.
 Whether you're using Joomla or anything else, you'll need to spot and fix problems.

-Joomla uses PHP and when PHP has problems, it reports them to you.
-However, often these errors will appear on your site and will be visible to visitors:
+Joomla uses PHP and when PHP has problems, it tries to report them to you.
+These errors may appear on your site and could be visible to visitors.

 In this tutorial, we're going to give you a quick introduction to these errors.
 We'll explain the different types that might appear on your site and how you can stop them from showing.